opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ## Mapping in Blindata
-The observer allows the use of two interfaces: the Datastore API and the Async API.
-The Datastore API uses the JSON Schema format, while the Async API uses the AVRO format
+The observer supports the use of two specifications: Datastore API and Async API.
+For Datastore API the schema format supported is JSON, while for Async API is AVRO.
 ### Systems

 The 'platform' field within the 'promises' field of the port in the descriptor is used to extract the name and system